datbird/dazcrowdspawner/gpt_session.md

-# DAZ Crowd Spawner GPT Session State
+# Session Summary - Crowd Spawner Development (v5 UI Finalized)

 This file is used to initialize a new session for the DAZ Crowd Spawner GPT Assistant.
 Upon loading this file, the assistant should sync with all relevant files and enforce behavior based on the design guide and locked instruction set.